Anansi: How Dew tricked Anansi

 Dew began to cry and lament that his mother had died so suddenly and left him nothing to remember her by.
-On-cue, Dew's mother extended the scythe and other tools he'd purchased through the plank in the floor.
+On-cue, Dew's mother extended the scythe and other tools he had purchased through the plank in the floor.
 Anansi saw what was happening and grew jealous of Dew, wishing his very own mother was dead so he could get what Dew was getting from his own mother as well.
 Dew continued to mourn, and lamented that he longed for a blessing from her in the form of money, so Dew's mother took the money he had also given her alongside the equipment and threw it through the floor at him also.
-Thus his display was successful, the burial they'd staged went well, and those who had come to mourn his mother's passing went back to their homes.
+Thus his display was successful, the burial they had staged went well, and those who had come to mourn his mother's passing went back to their homes.

 Anansi's jealousy of Dew caused him to bicker with his own mother for days, on all matter of issues.
-Then, one day, they were arguing and the Spider asked his mother why she herself couldn't have died just like Dew's mother did.
+Then, one day, they were arguing and the Spider asked his mother why she herself could not have died just like Dew's mother did.
 Soon, the arguments reached a climactic point and Anansi smote his own mother with a stick in a fit of rage.
 Anansi's mother then died and he soon set about preparing for her burial just as Dew had before him.
 Then came time for the funeral, and Anansi cried just as Dew had, and told her all the things Dew had told his mother while grieving.
 Yet, nothing that he told his mother, no matter how much he cried, caused her to do the things that Dew's mother had done for her son.
 The funeral was a failure, so Anansi went ahead with his mother's burial.

 About a week passed, and Dew had his mother come visit him while he worked outside in the fields.
 Anansi noticed Dew's mother had come and asked if the woman he saw was in fact her.
 Dew replied that it was his own mother, and that it was payback for Anansi deceiving Dew about his corn crops.
-Dew then bragged that he instead had tricked Anansi about his Motherwell, rather than his corn, and such was true: Dew's mother was still alive, but Anansi's mother was now dead because of his own jealousy.
+Dew then bragged that he instead had tricked Anansi about his mother, rather than his corn, and such was true: Dew's mother was still alive, but Anansi's mother was now dead because of his own jealousy.